 Dingoes are protected by the rangers on the island, however, if one bites a human, it is likely to be put down which is incredibly unfair as we are the intruders on their territory.
 Like with all wildlife, enjoy from afar – by all means, take photos but do not taunt, chase or bribe them in any way for the sake of your safety and theirs.

-Hopefully, we have not only provided six incredible wildlife watching spots in Queensland but six reasons why you need to visit this part of Australia.
+Hopefully, we have not only provided seven incredible wildlife-watching spots in Queensland but also seven reasons why you need to visit this part of Australia.
 With so many beautiful creatures roaming wild within the stunning landscapes of Australia, there is no reason to pay to see these animals in enclosures.
 Before booking any tours, ensure you research well and follow the state’s wildlife guidelines before you visit.